 One of my good friends from university (Mackenzie) moved to Oslo to pursue her masters degree after she graduated university and has been living there for the last two years or so.
 My sister and I had the opportunity to meet up with her while we were in Oslo, and she kindly offered to be our tour guide and take us around the city for an entire day.
 Although we only had 24 hours in Oslo, we were able to see much of the city and get a good feel for the people and culture there.
 And while it was not my favorite Scandinavian capital city (Stockholm, you have my heart), I enjoyed visiting the diverse array of neighborhoods and enjoying the abundance of nature we found in the middle of a capital city.

 To make matters worse, after we quickly ate our dinner and left Lekter’n, we walked over to Kontraskjæret, a big open park next to the Akershus Fortress where football (soccer) games are shown, and we were forbidden from even entering the park because my sister did not have her ID on her.
-I think we were both looking for a much more relaxed vibe than what we found, and that left a bad taste in our mouths for our first few hours in Oslo.
+I think we were both looking for a much more relaxed vibe than what we found, and that left a bad taste in our mouths at the start of our 24 hours in Oslo.
 Anyway, lesson learned, and just remember that if you visit Oslo, make sure to carry your ID with you everywhere if you plan to visit any bars or events with alcohol.

 Ferry Around Oslofjord